DimahBA/AR-City-Builder/README.md

 - [ ] Implement a radius- or “closest N houses”–based happiness boost each day for houses in range.

-- [ ] Add visual feedback (e.g., icon or color) when a service is shut down due to lack of funds.
+- [ ] Add visual feedback (change color to gray) when a service is shut down due to lack of funds.

 ## Factories

 - [x] Ensure factories use the generic one-time construction cost system already in `Building`.

-- [ ] Implement negative happiness effects (noise/pollution) on nearby houses each day, scaled by distance or within a fixed radius.
+- [x] Implement negative happiness effects (noise/pollution) on nearby houses each day, scaled by distance or within a fixed radius.

-- [ ] [optional] Add visual cues when an area is heavily polluted or when factories are hurting nearby residents’ happiness.

 ## Commercial zones and income